-- (6) Refusal of registration (see "II -5-6 Relation to the Administrative Procedure Act and Other Laws" in the Comprehensive Guidelines) - (i) When a registration is refused, a notification of refusal of registration shall be issued to the registration applicant using Attached Form III-3.
-The notification shall include the grounds for refusal, and shall state that the applicant is entitled to request the Commissioner of the Financial Services Agency to conduct an inspection and to file an action against the government for the decision to be reversed. - (ii) The notification of refusal of registration shall explicitly and specifically state the reason of refusal and the paragraph numbers of each of the paragraphs in Article 66-30 of the FIEA which corresponds to the grounds for refusal (and the corresponding item numbers in cases where the grounds correspond to individual items in Article 66-30(1)), or the areas in the application for registration and the attached documents where there are false statements regarding important matters or where there are statements on important matters missing.
+(7) Refusal of registration

-(7) Registry of Credit Rating Agencies
+- (i) When a registration is refused, a notification of refusal of registration shall be isssued to the registration applicant using Attached Form III-3.
+The notification shall include the grounds for refusal, and shall state that the applicant is entitled to make a formal objection to the Commissioner of the Financial Services Agency and to file an action against the government for the decision to be reversed. - (ii) The notification of refusal of registration shall explicitly and specifically state the paragraph numbers of each of the paragraphs in Article 66-30 of the FIEA which corresponds to the grounds for refusal (and the corresponding item numbers in cases where the grounds correspond to individual items in Article 66-30(1)), or the areas in the application for registration and the attached documents where there are false statements regarding important matters or where there are statements on important matters missing.

-- (i) The Registry of Credit Rating Agencies shall be prepared based on the sections from pages 2 through 12 of the copy of the application for registration. - (ii) When a notification of change is submitted for matters stated on an application for registration, the relevant page of the Registry of Credit Rating Agencies shall be replaced with the revised page of the application for registration attached to the said notification.
+(8) Registry of Credit Rating Agencies

-(8) Inspection of the Registry of Credit Rating Agencies
+- (i) The Registry of Credit Rating Agencies shall be prepared based on the sections from pages 2 through 12 of the copy of the application for registration. - (ii) When a notification of change is submitted for matters stated on an application for registration, the relevant page of the Registry of Credit Rating Agencies shall be replaced with the revised page of the application for registration attached to the said notification. - (iii) The days for inspecting the Registry of Credit Rating Agencies shall be on days other than the holidays for administrative organs prescribed in Article 1 of the Act on Holidays of Administrative Organs, and the time for inspection shall be within the hours designated by the Commissioner of the Financial Services Agency.
+However, the inspection date or the inspection time may be changed when it is necessary to adjust or otherwise arrange the Registry of Credit Rating Agencies.